alrdebugne/my-cv/README.md

+README.md for the original LaTeX template that this CV is based on.

 # LaTeX resume template

 This is the template I use for my own resume.
 I've forked it from Harsh Gadgil's repository :